IEntin/ClientServer/README.md

 This setting is '"Diagnostics" : true' in the ClientOptions.json.
 It enables diagnostics only\
 for that client.

-To run the Google tests:\
+To run Google tests:\
 './testbin'\
 or './runtests.sh <number repetitions>' \
-in the project root.
+in the project root. './runtests.sh -h' for help.

 To run the tests from any directory outside of the project\
 create a directory anywhere, make a soft link to the\